awslabs/sagemaker-debugger/.github/PULL_REQUEST_TEMPLATE.md

 #### Style and formatting:

-I have run `pre-commit install && pre-commit run --all-files` to ensure that auto-formatting happens with every commit.
+I have run `pre-commit install` to ensure that auto-formatting happens with every commit.

 #### Issue number, if available